kibernetika-ai/CaricatureFace/data/README.txt

-This folder is used to contain some necessary data for our method.
+This folder contains some related data for our method.